hiddenalpha/bulk-ln/contrib/build-using-docker/README.md

 ## Grab distribution archive

 Most probably we wanna get the distribution archive.
-We can copy it out the dockerimage to our host using:
+We can copy it out the dockerimage into our working dir on the host using:

 ```sh
 sudo docker run --rm -i "${IMG:?}" sh -c 'true && cd dist && tar c *' | tar x